 How lucky am I, to have something that makes saying goodbye so hard. -Winnie the Pooh

-Had you told me 3 months ago that some of my best friends would have included a Brit, a New Yorker, a Bulgarian and a Georgian, I would have laughed in your face.
+Had you asked me 3 months ago that some of my best friends would have included a Brit, a New Yorker, a Bulgarian and a Georgian, I would have laughed in your face.
 But I guess God has a funny way of throwing the most interesting, funny, incredible people in your life when you need them most.

 I found my way up to a little town on Cape Cod called Wellfleet in late April of 2017.
 I had no idea what to expect except for the fact that I was going to learn way more about seafood than any Tennesseean girl ever would have dreamed.
 My life consisted of waking up, going to work at one of THE most popular seafood dives on the Cape so I’ve learned first hand, then coming home to the same people I worked with.
 That alone was a totally new concept to me.
 Over time you start to realize that those people are your backbone.
 They are the only things that get you through the day.
 They deal with the same customers good and bad, they go through the same struggles with you, and at the end of the day they are the ones who know exactly what you mean when you go through a 20 minute rant about the term ‘vacation brain.’
 Half way through my season, I realized that I saw them way more than I even saw my family back at home.
 And that shapes your relationships and friendships in a way thats almost too specific to put into words.